 Kevin and I have had “hiking the 4-day Inca Trail” on our bucket list for a long time.
 But as we started a family, our dream trip to Peru kept getting pushed back.
 Priorities changed and opportunities and other travel deals arose.
 This year, our fantasy became a reality when we saw flight tickets to Peru on sale.
 We love hiking with kids.
 So it’s no wonder then that the first question we received when we told family and friends about our plans to go to Machu Picchu with kids was whether we would be taking the boys on the 4-day Inca Trail.

 As we did our research, we were surprised that there were actually many ways to get to Machu Picchu.
-In the end, we decided that any hike we did would prove to be either be too challenging for the boys or limit our ability to see other amazing parts of Peru.
+In the end, we decided that attempting the Inca jungle trek would prove to be either be too challenging for the boys or limit our ability to see other amazing parts of Peru.
 In fact, D would probably need to be carried for much of the way.
 An important part of instilling a love for travel in kids is to make it an enjoyable experience, and the long hard hike might spread over multiple days might hinder their love of the outdoors at this point.
 So, in order to make our family trip to Machu Picchu a pleasure for all of us, we opted to go to Machu Picchu via the Vistadome train which is known for its panoramic views.

 How to get to Machu Picchu with Kids